 The comment is referring to figure that renames FILS Wrapped Data element to Wrapped Data element to reflect its used outside of FILS protocol(s).
 Clause 9 lists all the elements, so it makes sense to keep the figure.
 It appears that the issue has been addressed by keeping the

 ‘variable’ label for the variable length Wrapped Data field has been restored in draft 4.0 – and perhaps is sufficient to address this comment.

+The usage of the element is specified in other clauses and not in clause 9.

 Resolution: No change to the draft.